It’s a test that measures how long it takes food to move through your system.

 Why Do You Get It?

 If you’re experiencing constipation, diarrhea, bloating, heartburn, abdominal pain, nausea, and vomiting, your doctor might want to do a bowel transit time test.
-It can help him determine the cause of your discomfort.
+It can help them determine the cause of your discomfort.

 The following things can affect how food moves through your GI tract: